Walkley Awards 2018 Terms and Conditions

 Judges will consider the resources and time available in creating the work, the pressure and demand of reporting deadlines, and the location of the journalist, taking into consideration potential isolation or exposure to outside forces, danger or pressure in presenting a story.
 Read the category descriptions here

 All entries are initially judged by a three-person jury, except in the case of the photographic awards, which will have a five-person jury.
-The jury will recommend the best three entrants to the Walkley Advisory Board.
+The jury will recommend the best three entrants to the Walkley Judging Board.
 That board will then select the winner in each category including the winner of the Nikon-Walkley Press Photographer of the Year and the Gold Walkley.
-The Walkley Trustees select the Outstanding Contribution to Journalism winner.
+The Walkley Directors select the Outstanding Contribution to Journalism winner.

 How to enter the awards